EnableX/voice-api-outbound/README.md

 ## Pre-requisite
 - You will need Enablex Application credentials, APP ID and APP KEY.
+To find credentials, register with EnableX (https://portal.enablex.io/cpaas/trial-sign-up/).
 - You will need a place for hosting this application either cloud or local machine.